-In this Section we present a brief overview of some general properties of the model.
-Fig. 1 shows four time series relative to a typical simulation, obtained using the parameter values reported in Table 3.
+In this Section we present a brief overview of some general properties of the model, discarding the first 100 periods.3 Fig. 1 shows four time series relative to a typical simulation, obtained using the parameter values reported in Table 3.
 These baseline parameters will be changed in Section 3 when performing sensitivity analysis.

 Panel 1(a) shows real GDP, while the closely related unemployment rate is reported in Panel 1(b).
 We can see that the economic activity is characterized by a rather regular alternation of expansions and recessions without a tendency to converge to some steady-state.
 This cyclical behavior cannot be explained in terms of microeconomic frictions such as search costs (which are fixed) or exogenous aggregate shocks (which are not), but is caused by a combination of idiosyncratic random shocks and non-linear relationships.
 A major driving force behind fluctuations is firms' cash flow.
 During expansions, in fact, unemployment drops, wages rise and firms build up debts to finance increasing production.
 As long as revenues are sufficient for firms to pay interests on their bank loans, production can continue to expand.
-However, debt accumulation and rising labor and financial costs reduce firms' cash flow and, eventually, may lead to bankruptcy.
-If the number of bankrupted firms is large enough, or if big firms default, aggregate production shrinks and unemployment increases.
-The loss of jobs determines a reduction in households' income and consumption, which in turn negatively affects
+However, debt accumulation and rising